AWS VPC Design: A Practical Approach For Beginners

 Understand VPC Requirements

 As a DevOps engineer, you need to understand the VPC requirements by asking questions to the relevant teams.
-This could involve the same team or a different one (Dedicated network team).

-Following are some of the important questions that will help you understand the VPC requirements better.
+When working in real projects, following are some of the important questions that will help you understand the VPC requirements better.

 1. Identifying Your Hosting Needs: What do you want to host?